stakehouse-dev/contract-deployments/README.md

+# Contract Deployment Addresses

-# Stakehouse Protocol Smart Contract Deployments
+## Stakehouse Protocol Smart Contract Deployments

 The Stakehouse Protocol is deployed on the `Ethereum` mainnet and `Goerli` test network.